djgalati/Python/CIS 215/Week 7/Bubble Sort/readme.md

-# Week 7, BubbleSort Algorithm
+# Week 7, Bubble Sort Algorithm

 The assignment for our week 7 project is to: